Magnetic field induced anomalous pion couplings: Abstract

 \section{Abstract}

-Effective pion-constituent quark couplings induced by relatively weak magnetic fields are calculated, being that they disappear in the vacuum.
-In particular, couplings to a scalar and a vector constituent quark currents are investigated.
-These couplings can correspond to a fluctuation of the neutral pion into a scalar quark-antiquark meson and to a vector meson respectively.
+Effective pion-constituent quark couplings induced by relatively weak magnetic fields are calculated in the framework based in Weinberg's large Nc Effective Field Theory.
+These couplings (form factors) vanish in the vacuum.
+In particular, single-pion couplings to a scalar and a vector constituent quark currents are investigated.
+These couplings might correspond to a fluctuation of the neutral pion into a scalar quark-antiquark state (meson) and to a vector meson, respectively.
 Some possible phenomenological implications are discussed.